cytomining/evalzoo/matric/README.md

 ## Computational environment

 We use [`renv`](https://rstudio.github.io/renv/index.html) to make reproducible R environments.

 We recommend using RStudio as your IDE.

+- checkout this repository
+- Start RStudio
+- `install.packages("renv")`
-Checkout this repository and then load the project `evalzoo.Rproj` in RStudio.
+- Load the project `evalzoo.Rproj` in RStudio

 You should see this

 ```text